Ral151/AI-Workflow-Design/README.md

 #### **Meeting Summary**
 ```
-Just paste your meeting notes (>300 characters) or simply upload your PDF or DOCX file directly:
+Just paste your meeting notes (need to be >300 characters) or simply upload your PDF or DOCX file directly:

 Important things:
 Include keywords in a particular section, like: ACTION ITEMS, TASK ASSIGNMENTS, TO DO LIST, DELIVERABLES, NEXT STEPS, FOLLOW UP ITEMS.
 Follow up with several action items under the section to ensure the workflow can extract the action items and parse them to the calendar system.
 Try to specifically mention the date of your action items, either with or without time.
 Otherwise, the calendar will not consider it as an action item and won't input it in your calendar system.